-- If the update is being installed and the download of update content is unsuccessful, the client will attempt to report the failed download back to the server. - If the update installation or uninstallation is unsuccessful, the client will attempt to report the failed operation back to the server.
+- If the update is being installed and the download of update content is unsuccessful, the client attempts to report the failed download back to the server. - If the update installation or removal is unsuccessful, the client will attempt to report the failed operation back to the server.

-- If the update installation or (uninstallation) is successful, then the update is installed on (uninstalled from) the client computer. - If the update installation or uninstallation is successful, the client will attempt to report the successful operation back to the server.
+- If the update installation (or removal) is successful, the update is installed on (or removed from) the client computer. - If the update installation or removal is successful, the client attempts to report the successful operation back to the server.

-- A Computer User can trigger this use case by use of a Client Management Tool. - An automated agent can trigger this use case periodically on a schedule.
+- A computer user can trigger this use case by use of a client management tool. - An automated agent can trigger this use case periodically on a schedule.

-- 1. The Client Management Tool triggers this use case. - 2.
+- 1. The client management tool triggers this use case. - 2.
 If the update is to be installed, the update client downloads the update from the update server. - 3.
 The update client reports success back to the update server.